Code-Life-Hub/MOD_18.7_Assessment/README.md

-# MOD_18.7_Assessment
+# starter-joey-thinkful

-Module 18.7 Joey Thinkful assignment
+This repo contains the starter and solution code for the Joey Thinkful resume exercise.